Hard Tack Candy

 Hard tack candy, sometimes called rock candy, is a homemade hard candy.
 Think Jolly Ranchers, lollipops, etc…this is a candy that you suck on similar to those.

-You make hard tack candy by boiling sugar to the point of “hard crack” stage, which is between 290-300º Fahrenheit.
+You make hard tack candy by boiling sugar to the point of “hard crack” stage or hard ball stage, which is between 290-300ยบ Fahrenheit.

-There are a few key things you’ll need for this recipe:
+Besides the sugar, water, light corn syrup and powdered sugar, here are a few key things you’ll need for this homemade candy recipe:

-1. LorAnn Oils: You can find these in baking shops, possibly in Walmart or on Amazon.
+• LorAnn Oils: You can find these in baking shops, possibly in Walmart or on Amazon.
 They come in tiny little bottles and you can get them in just about any flavor imaginable.
+Our favorite flavors are peppermint, cinnamon, butter rum, spearmint, grape and cherry.
+LorAnn oils are highly concentrated making them great for hard candy.
+They will not break down as other flavors will.
+We don’t recommend anything other than flavor oils recommended for candy.

 How do you make hard tack candy?